sirus-be/westtoer-win-ldes2jsonapi/getting_started.md

 - **zie-ook**
 - **labels**

+## Stable identifiers

+Identifiers (`id: "..."`) that start with `uuid-` can be considered as stable identifiers.
+This means that the identifier only changes when the value changes.
+When the identifier does not start with `uuid-` (except with the identifier of an attraction), the identifier changes when there is a product update or a redeployment takes place.

+Following resource types don't have stable identifiers:
+* adressen
+* beoordelingen
+* capaciteit
+* contactpunten
+* geometries
+* kwaliteitslabels
+* prijzen
+* registraties
+* ruimtes
+* zie-ook

 ## Basic harvesting

 This section explains how you can retrieve all data per city through pagination, and how you can stay up to date.